 The Silenced Women: Can Public Stimulate Reporting of Violence Against Women?

 Although violence against women (VAW) is widely prevalent and has myriad adverse effects, it is considerably under-reported.
 This paper examines whether public activism can stimulate disclosure of socially sensitive crimes such as rape and sexual assault.
 I investigate this question in a quasi-experimental setting arising out of an infamous gang-rape incident that took place in Delhi (India) on a moving bus in December 2012.
 The incident sparked widespread protests of an unprecedented magnitude, marking a nationwide ‘social shock’.
-Utilizing a difference-in-difference (DiD) strategy and exploiting regional variation in exposure to the shock, I find that regions that were more exposed witnessed a sharp increase in reported VAW, but no change in gender-neutral crimes such as murder, riots and robbery.
+Utilizing a difference-in-difference (DiD) strategy and exploiting regional variation in exposure to the shock, I find that the shock led to a sharp increase in reported VAW (apprrox.
+27%), but no change in gender-neutral crimes such as murder, riots and robbery.
 Additional evidence suggests that the increase in reported VAW can be attributed to a rise in reporting rather than actual incidence.
 Using new incident-level micro-data - a repository of over 300,000 registered complaints that I compiled - I provide first evidence on retrospective reporting, and find a measurable decline in reporting-bias associated with cases of VAW, post-shock.
 These findings shed light on the role of social movements in moving the needle on disclosure norms.
 Further, improved reporting of VAW can in turn mitigate occurrence and its associated costs.

 Supported by: Sigur Center for Asian Studies, International Center for Research on Women, Association for Social Economics